-Everything You Need to Know About Being a Sheep Farmer
+How to Become a Sheep Farmer

 Duties, Salary, and More

 The duties of a sheep farmer may include feeding, shearing wool, giving medication orally or via injection, maintaining farm buildings and fences, monitoring the flock for any signs of illness or disease, assisting with difficult births, and managing waste.

-Sheep farmers work in with large animal veterinarians to maintain the health of their flock through a health management program.
+Sheep farmers work with large animal veterinarians to maintain the health of their flock through a health management program.
 They may also rely on advice from animal nutritionists or livestock feed sales representatives to develop nutritionally balanced rations for the flock.

 Many sheep farmers oversee their flock part-time and have a full-time position in another industry, but it is possible for larger farms to be self-sustaining.

 Education & Training

 Sheep farmers usually have a high school diploma at minimum, though an increasing number have earned college degrees in animal science, agriculture, or a related field.
 Coursework for these degrees often includes studies in animal science, sheep production, meat science, reproduction, genetics, anatomy, physiology, nutrition and ration formulation, farm management, agricultural marketing, technology, and business management.

 Many future sheep farmers get their start by participating in youth programs such as Future Farmers of America (FFA) or 4-H clubs.
 These organizations allow children to handle a variety of farm animals and to participate in livestock shows.
 Other aspiring sheep farmers gain hands-on experience through their family farms.